wigahluk/telescopejs/README.md

 Lenses were first described and implemented by Edward Kmett for Haskell ([github@ekmett/lens](https://github.com/ekmett/lens)) and since then have been getting more and more attention as a powerful abstraction for composable accessors.

-Lenses are one of many other optics and while we only use lenses in Telescope, we do are planning to add Prisms and other toys to the box.
+Lenses are one of many other optics and while we only use lenses in Telescope, we are planning to add Prisms and other toys to the box.

 ## Development